Ghulam Kadir: Early life

-Imprisonment in Qudsiya Bagh
+Imprisonment in the Qudsia Bagh

 After several rebellions by the Rohillas led by Zabita Khan, Shah Alam II began a military campaign against him, led by the Maratha leader Mahadaji Shinde.
-During this campaign Ghulam Kadir, aged eight to ten, was captured in Ghausgarh (near Jalalabad in today's Shamli district, Uttar Pradesh) on 14September 1777 as part of Zabita Khan's family, while his father managed to escape.
+During this campaign Ghulam Kadir, aged eight to ten, was captured in Ghausgarh (near Hasanpur Luhari in today's Shamli district, Uttar Pradesh) on 14 September 1777 as part of Zabita Khan's family, while his father managed to escape.

 After his capture, Ghulam Kadir was taken to Delhi.
 There he grew up in a "gilded cage" in the Qudsia Bagh: Shah Alam II called Ghulam Kadir his son (farzand) and granted him the title of Raushan-ud-Daula.
 The Mughal Emperor even wrote poems about him, some of which have been preserved.
 On the other hand it has been reported that Ghulam Kadir was castrated during his captivity.
 This, however, is disputed by modern scholarship, foremost by William Dalrymple.

 As resentment against Ghulam Kadir grew in the palace, Shah Alam II sent him back to his father, Zabita Khan, who had regained the imperial favour once more and had again been established as Mir Bakhshi.